Fund-a-Need: Help Us Grow Filoli’s Internship Program in 2020!

 “For over 22 years (and more than 40 interns) I have had the pleasure of supporting students and seeing them develop their interest and passion for horticulture, practice hands-on gardening skills and be inspired to stay in the field.
 Our highly regarded program helps to ensure that we have educated and dedicated horticulturists to work in America’s public gardens, parks, plant propagation, sales, education and landscape management.
 More intern opportunities at Filoli will be beneficial to many who want to work in historic preservation, education and horticulture.”

 Suzanne has pledged a generous initial contribution to be matched by former interns in support of the growing program.
+Funds will be used to help support the program through 2020.
 With your help, we can inspire and train the next generation of museum, public garden and nonprofit leaders.

 Will you join us?